brooks-builds/full-stack-todo-rust-course/README.md

 ## Yew

+- Set up Rust
+  - Rustup
+  - VS Code
   - Installing and setting up Yew
+  - Project repository
   - Getting the counter example app running
 - Set up a Hello World app
+- Global CSS Setup
+  - reset
+  - dark background color
 - Hello World component
   - Styling the component
     - inline
     - css in rust
     - separate css file `const STYLE: &'static str = include_str!("style.css");`
-- Global CSS Setup
+  - How components talk to each other
-  - reset
+    - Properties
-  - dark background color
+    - Callbacks
 - Bring in the router
   - Note that the links must be in the router, so router will be top level
 - State management